Last updated on January 13, 2023

-Jund Sacrifice’s tactic is simple: set up your sacrifice engines and then benefit from them by having creatures like Mayhem Devil and Blood Artist on the field that continuously bombard your opponent with damage.
+Jund Sacrifice’s tactic is simple: set up your sacrifice engines and then benefit from them by having creatures like Mayhem Devil on the field that continuously bombard your opponent with damage.
 The Devil can even be used to remove your opponent’s creatures.

 The Win Condition

 You win is by combining all these strategies and setting several up.
 For example, getting a couple of Mayhem Devils or the Cauldron Familiar / Witch's Oven combos set up.
 Each time you sacrifice a creature, you get to deal multiple damage at once.

 A cat-oven combo can help you deal three damage in combination with Mayhem Devil dealing one damage each time you sacrifice the cat or Food and then another damage when Cauldron Familiar enters the battlefield.

 All these 1-damage pings may seem low, but they can quickly snowball out of control when you have multiple on the board, allowing for entirely unexpected wins dealing large amounts of damage in a single turn.
 Because many of our combos can be set up during your opponent's end step, you should wait as long as you can.